-We've teamed up with National Highways, who manage England's motorways and major A-roads, to create a free Sunflower for your vehicle.
-This Sunflower discreetly indicates that you or someone in your vehicle has a non-visible disability and may need additional support.
-In many ways, someone's non-visible disability is always invisible in a vehicle.
-So anyone with a condition, hidden or visible, can display the Sunflower on their vehicle.
+We teamed up with National Highways, who manage England's motorways and major A-roads, to create a free Sunflower for your vehicle.
+This Sunflower discreetly indicates that you or someone in your vehicle has a hidden disability and may need additional support.
+In many ways, someone's disability is always invisible in a vehicle.
+So anyone with a disability, hidden or visible, can display the Sunflower on their vehicle.

-How will the Sunflower help road users in England
+How the Sunflower helps road users in England

-The Sunflower will indicate to roadside and emergency services in England that you or someone in your vehicle has a condition which may not be visible.
+The Sunflower will indicate to roadside and emergency services in England that you or someone in your vehicle has an impairment which may not be visible.

 Ask how they can help